 Added by LadyHawkღ on October 13, 2014 at 9:40am — No Comments

 “Woman who changes”.
 Sometimes referred to as an Earth goddess but really the Navajo seasonal deity.
 Year ’round her appearance would change from youth to maturity to old age as the seasons changed from spring to summer to fall and winter.
-Each winter she would be old and haggard but with the coming of…Continue
+Each winter she would be old and haggard but with the coming of spring her youth would be restored and so it would go year after year.…Continue

 Added by LadyHawkღ on September 6, 2014 at 11:39am — No Comments